Dr. Jenny Mejia Spicer, Chiropractic Physician

-Dr. Mejia, Chiropractic Physician constantly strives to update her knowledge through additional training in rehabilitation of injuries especially after an auto accident, headaches, TMJ, neck pain and back pain by attending continuing education courses and seminars.
+Dr. Spicer, Chiropractic Physician constantly strives to update her knowledge through additional training in rehabilitation of injuries especially after an auto accident, headaches, TMJ, neck pain and back pain by attending continuing education courses and seminars.
 Her goal is to educate patients and provide them with the tools for life-long health.
-Dr. Mejia practices a variety of techniques including Thompson, Flexion Distraction, Diversified, Activator Methods, Gonstead and Palmer Package.
-Dr. Mejia enjoys adjusting patients with activator or manually on a state of the art Lloyd Hylo Table with manual and automatic drops in the cervical, thoracic, lumbar and pelvic regions.
-Dr. Mejia utilizing a lumbar flexion distraction table.
+Dr. Spicer practices a variety of techniques including Thompson, Flexion Distraction, Diversified, Activator Methods, Gonstead and Palmer Package.
+Dr. Spicer enjoys adjusting patients with activator or manually on a state of the art Lloyd Hylo Table with manual and automatic drops in the cervical, thoracic, lumbar and pelvic regions.
+Dr. Spicer utilizing a lumbar flexion distraction table.

-A message from Dr. Jenny Mejia, Chiropractic Physician:
+A message from Dr. Jenny Mejia Spicer, Chiropractic Physician:

 Chiropractic in my family goes back to the 1950’s.
 My great grandmother, Georgia Anderson had high blood pressure and allergies.
 She had tried traditional medicine, but nothing seem to help.
 She figured she needed to try something.
 She found out about Chiropractic and began going their secretly.
 My great grandmother was treated by Sid Williams when he was a student.
 My grandmother was a school teacher who began getting terrible migraine headaches.
 When my grandmother; Irene Nelson, was sick with migraine headaches her mother Georgia insisted that she try Chiropractic care.
 My grandmother was skeptical in the beginning, but she began receiving chiropractic care and was amazed how much better she was doing.
 Her great results under Chiropractic care made her decide to become a Chiropractor herself.
 She ended up working as BJ Palmers head secretary.
 My grandmother, Irene Nelson graduated from Palmer School of Chiropractic in 1959.
 My grandmother was one of the first to get an Illinois Chiropractic license.
 It was a test that was taken with the medical doctors at the time.
 Since my grandmother got such great results under Chiropractic, she had the entire family under care.